Sid Kemp is a business consultant and author of 10 books on project management and business success.

 - Duration is the total time the project will take, from start to finish.

 - Duration and effort do not have a simple relationship.
 For example, we might deliver sooner with more people working on the same project at the same time.
 Or we might need more time waiting for the delivery of information from the customer, or because we are working on several projects at once.

 If we are doing a project that is very routine for us and our team, we can estimate time by comparing to a similar past project.
 But be careful not to make assumptions about the project.
 Check for differences in scope carefully, as a small difference in scope can make a big difference in time.
-For example, if all your previous web sites were hosted on one web host, and this client wants you do use a different host, it may take a lot longer.
+For example, if all your previous websites were hosted on one web host, and this client wants you to use a different host, it may take a lot longer.

 There are some other time traps, as well.
-What if the client doesn't deliver the text for the web site at the beginning of the project?
+What if the client doesn't deliver the text for the website at the beginning of the project?
 What if they don't approve your graphics and pages quickly?
 This could add to the project's duration.
-And, unless you communicate very clearly, the client will not know that he or she is the one delaying his or her own project.
+And unless you communicate very clearly, the client will not know that he or she is the one delaying his or her own project.

 Cost: How much will it cost?

 The simplest cost plan is time and materials: hours of work multiplied by rate for services, plus the cost of any items you are purchasing for the client.
 Often, this is enough.
-But you should also include billing terms, and a statement of how cost overruns will be handled.
+But you should also include billing terms and a statement of how cost overruns will be handled.

 When your project plan includes scope, time, and cost, you've got the basics in place.
 Is the plan done?
 Far from it!
 Scope, time, and costs are results of doing good work, not making mistakes, and taking care of problems as soon as they happen.
 So we need to plan for those process factors, as well.